Residence Life FAQ

 Can I change my meal plan?

+You can log back into the Housing portal (where you applied) to cancel your Housing application.
+You can also find a link to that portal through your myMemphis dashboard under Residence Life.
 Housing cancellations received prior to June 1 for Fall (Dec.
-1 for new Spring applicants and May 15 for Summer) will not incur the cancellation fee of $200 ($450 for GSFH).
+1 for new Spring applicants and May 15 for Summer) will not incur the Cancellation Fee.
 Any cancellations received after the deadline but before checking in will incur the fee.
-Cancellation fee still applies if you receive your room assignment or apply after June 1.
+Cancellation Fee still applies if you receive your room assignment or apply after June 1.

-The cancellation fee prior to check-in is $200 for regular student housing and $450 for GSFH.
-After checking in, you will be responsible for a portion of your housing for that semester.
-If you cancel after checking in for Fall, you will also receive the contract breakage fee for breaking your contract, which includes both Fall and Spring semesters.
+The Cancellation Fee prior to check-in is $200.
+If you've already checked in, you will be responsible for a portion of your housing for that semester AND you will also receive the Contract Termination Fee for breaking your contract.

-The contract breakage fee is charged when you break your contract by canceling or leaving from Fall and do not continue into the Spring (unless the you're graduating, no longer enrolled, etc).
-The contract breakage fee is $750.
+The Contract Termination Fee of $1500 is charged when you break your contract by canceling or leaving during the Fall semester and/or do not continue into the Spring (unless you're graduating, no longer enrolled, etc).
+Please contact our office for more information.

 What is the meningitis requirement?

-The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your 16th birthday and provide proof of receiving this immunization before moving into your residence.
+The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your 16th birthday and provide proof of receiving this immunization before receiving your housing assignment.
 Proof should be uploaded through your MyMemphis account.

 How much do the residence halls cost?